jpcposts/jpcposts.github.io/_posts/2023/2023-10-26-install_configure_xfreerdp.md

 xfreerdp is a powerful tool that simplifies remote desktop access from your RHEL 9 system to Windows.
 With its various options, you can customize your remote sessions to suit your needs.
 Whether you're a system administrator managing remote servers or simply need occasional access to your Windows desktop, xfreerdp may be a great tool for you.

-📝 For more information about Proxmox, visit the [xfreerdp man page](https://linux.die.net/man/1/xfreerdp).
+📝 For more information about xfreerdp, visit the [xfreerdp man page](https://linux.die.net/man/1/xfreerdp).